Kushan Empire: Origins

 Yuezhi nobleman and priest over a fire altar.
 Noin-Ula.

 Chinese sources describe the Guìshuāng (貴霜, Old Chinese: *kuj-s [s]raŋ), i.e. the Kushans, as one of the five aristocratic tribes of the Yuezhi.
 Many scholars believe that the Yuezhi were a people of Indo-European origin.
-A specifically Tocharian origin of the Yuezhi is often suggested.
-An Iranian, specifically Saka origin, has also been suggested by some scholars.
+A number of scholars have suggested a specifically Tocharian origin of the Yuezhi.
+An Iranic Saka origin has also been suggested by some scholars.

 The Yuezhi were described in the Records of the Great Historian and the Book of Han as living in the grasslands of eastern Xinjiang and northwestern part of Gansu, in the northwest of modern-day China, until their King was beheaded by the Xiongnu (匈奴) who were also at war with China, which eventually forced them to migrate west in 176–160 BC.
 The five tribes constituting the Yuezhi are known in Chinese history as Xiūmì (休密), Guìshuāng (貴霜), Shuāngmǐ (雙靡), Xìdùn (肸頓), and Dūmì (都密).

 The ethnonym "KOϷϷANO" (Koshshano, "Kushan") in Greek alphabet (with the addition of the letter Ϸ, "Sh") on a coin of the first known Kushan ruler Heraios (1st century AD).

 The Yuezhi reached the Hellenic kingdom of Greco-Bactria (in northern Afghanistan and Uzbekistan) around 135 BC.
-The displaced Greek dynasties resettled to the southeast in areas of the Hindu Kush (in present-day Afghanistan and Pakistan) and the Indus basin (in present-day Pakistan and India), occupying the western part of the Indo-Greek Kingdom.
+Under the pressure of Yuezhi and the Scythians who were in turn displaced by them, the Greek dynasties moved further southeast in areas of the Hindu Kush (in present-day Afghanistan and Pakistan) and the Indus basin (in present-day Pakistan and India), where the Indo-Greek kingdoms were located.